-He and his team have begun working with the Yayasan Konservasi Alam Nusantara, the Indonesian affiliate of The Nature Conservancy, on a plan to support the Punan Batu.
+Together with The Leakey Foundatin, Dr. Lansing and his team are working with the Yayasan Konservasi Alam Nusantara, the Indonesian affiliate of The Nature Conservancy, on a plan to support the Punan Batu and secure their rights to their ancestral home.
 We will keep you updated as to how you can help.

 This video is of Ogot, an elder and well-respected member of the community.
 He is singing in the Song Language inside the Great Cave.
 Ogot’s song sends a message about the plight of his people and his hope that their forest can be saved.

 Listen and share their story.